MontiCore/montithings/README.md

 To connect to the machine, call:
 ```
 ssh azureuser@20.30.40.50
+              ^---------^
+    replace this with the IP that was output by the script
 ```

 After the installation you can use MontiThings as if it was installed using